 Tip 1: Make sure your ostomy pouch isn’t leaking.

-So how do you fix a leaky ostomy pouch?
+So how do you fix a leaking ostomy pouch?
 First, when you apply your skin barrier, make sure your peristomal skin is clean, dry, and shaved (if you have body hair).
 Don’t use any oily lotions or strong soaps around the stoma, which may irritate your skin and interfere with the adhesive properties in your pouching system.

 If the skin surrounding your stoma is weepy or raw, you may need an ostomy product that can assist in reducing and preventing irritation.